By: Eric Van Dril | Feb. 6, 2017

 Plus, North Lawndale vs. Morgan Park is a matchup that could happen again in the Class 3A state semifinals or finals.

 The team that I like the most to win the city championship: Whitney Young.

 I will unveil all of my picks later today, but here’s a spoiler: I’m picking Whitney Young to win the city title.

 The decision was a hard one.
 There are nine teams that I could see getting hot over these next two weeks and winning the city title, but I picked the Dolphins because of what I saw at the Proviso West Holiday Tournament.

 In late December, I saw an undersized team win the rebounding battle against a much-larger Morgan Park squad.
 I saw a team with a lock-down defender (Craig Beaudion) that executed well, defensively.
 I saw a team whose offense was lethal in transition and effective in the half-court.

 I also saw a team that had so many offensive weapons — including junior point guard Xavier Castaneda, senior forward Lucas Williamson and junior guard Javon Freeman — that it seemed almost impossible for anybody to slow all of them down at once.
-Senior sharpshooter Justin Boyd has since returned from an ankle injury, too.
+Junior sharpshooter Justin Boyd has since returned from an ankle injury, too.